 To include a special message in the Tributes & Dedications booklet:

-- Enter your message exactly as you would like it to appear in the booklet in the box below.
-Tributes are limited to a maximum of 125 characters (approximately 25 words).
+- Fill out the form on this page.
+Enter your message exactly as you would like it to appear in the booklet.
+Tributes are limited to a maximum of 140 characters (think of it like a Tweet).
+(The College may edit your message for spelling and punctuation.)

 How Conn stacks up